CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 protecting it with client-side encryption and not exposing the encryption related keys to the storage service.
 Client-side encryption is a method where customer encrypts the data at customer's own environment before transferring it to the service.
-When using client-side encryption and not exposing the keys, the customer is the only party who controls exposing the content of the data [^4] [^6].
-Even with this, it is good to remember that encryption should not be the only protection;
+When using client-side encryption and not exposing the keys, the customer is the only party who controls exposing the content of the data.[^4] [^6] Even with this, it is good to remember that encryption should not be the only protection;
-storing securely at remote location should always be a layered approach with more than one measure, i.e. clear user roles and access control definitions, least privileges principle, etc. [^5]
+storing securely at remote location should always be a layered approach with more than one measure, i.e. clear user roles and access control definitions, least privileges principle, etc.[^5]

 The data which is stored at CSC's data service should not be the only existing copy of the data.